Beverage Shifts return in 2020!

 In addition to the base pay for the shift, there is an incentive for each cooler display (standalone and open-air) and each warm display found.
 We build the aisle capture into the base pay.

-Note: The incentive and base pay will vary by retailer.
+Note: The incentive and base pay may vary by retailer, region, and store type.

 This is just an example, not the actual payout!
 Larger stores will have many more aisles & displays, so that equates to a higher payout.
-We expect these shifts to be between $10-25 of payout, per store.
+We expect these shifts to be between $10-30 of payout, per store, depending on what the base pay is.

 21. What happens if I get asked to leave by store personnel?